lavanyayangala/lavanyayangala/README.md

 3. And as a part of Internship at ExposysDataLabs done a project regarding Diabetes Prediction Using Machine Learning.
 -> to check it you can go to <a href="https://www.youtube.com/watch?v=9FZV0JCA0MA&ab_channel=lavanyayangala">Youtube</a>

-4.As part of my learnings i am pretty comfortable with
+4.As part of my learnings I am pretty comfortable with

-Skills: HTML5 , CSS 3 ,Bootstrap ,C# ,.NET,Javascript,Angular,Xamarin,Python.(Learning According to requirements).
+Skills: (Learning According to requirements in the present working company).
+ 1. Web Development: HTML5, CSS3 ,Bootstrap,Javascript.
+ 2. Framework: .NET ,Angular(Javascript Framework)
+ 3. Programming : C# , Python , Typescript
+ 4. Mobile App Development: Xamarin Forms.
+ 5. Cloud Platforms: Microsoft Azure.
+ 6. Databases: Microsoft SQL Server , My SQL, MongoDB.
+ 7. Unit Testing: Angular Unit Testing(Jasmine Framework),.NET Unit Testing (NUnit Testing).

 - 🔭 I’m currently working on my skills.
 - 📫 Part of <a href="https://github.com/EddieHubCommunity">EddieHubcommunity 🙋</a>